What’s On in Melbourne – April 2023

 Melbourne Events April

 What's on in Melbourne CBD / Docklands

-- Arts Centre Sunday Market (Sun 24 Apr) – find unique, quirky and handmade items at the 24 stalls.
-There's always some yummy treats too!
+- Arts Centre Sunday Market (Sundays until 31 Dec) – find unique, quirky and handmade items at the stalls.
+There are always some yummy treats too!

 - Shrine Kids (Daily) – The Shrine of Remembrance is the National War Memorial of Victoria and it makes for an educational (and sobering) outing for families.